-As a result of the federal emergency health declaration for COVID-19, the Michigan Department of Health and Human Services is suspending program coverage closures for all Medicaid programs beginning March 18, 2020 and will be in effect through the month of April 2020 or until the first of the month following the termination of the Governor's Declaration of a State of Emergency Order, whichever is later.
+As a result of the federal emergency health declaration for COVID-19, the Michigan Department of Health and Human Services is suspending program coverage closures for all Medicaid programs beginning March 18, 2020 and will be in effect until such time the federal emergency health declaration has expired.
 Medicaid coverage will only be closed if the individual moves out of state, requests that their benefits close, or they become deceased.